Ahmadkhan12345566/Ahmadkhan12345566/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on backend development
-- 🌱 I’m currently learning Node...
+- 🌱 I’m currently learning Android...
-- 💬 Ask me about AWS
+- 💬 Ask me about codeigniter & laravel
 - 😄 Pronouns: Ahmad

 Know more about me on my [website](#).